 Update: For what it is worth, Matt Lauer penned a letter in which he denies the assault allegations, claiming that it was a consensual affair.
-The letter is littered with red flags, primarily Lauer’s belief that he did not have control over Brooke Nevils’ career because she did not work directly for him, which ignores the controlling power of his celebrity, wealth, and power.
+The letter is littered with red flags, primarily Lauer’s belief that he did not have control over Brooke Nevils’ career because she did not work directly for him, which ignores the controlling power of his celebrity, wealth, and status.

 It was nearly two years ago that Matt Lauer was fired from NBC’s Today over a long list of sexual misconduct claims.
 But one of the most disturbing allegations has just come to light in Catch and Kill, Ronan Farrow’s new book about his investigations into Lauer and Harvey Weinstein.
 In it, Farrow reveals the story of former NBC News producer Brooke Nevils, who says Lauer raped her during the 2014 Winter Olympics in Sochi, Russia.